 Internal parasites are one of the most frequently encountered medical problems in captive tortoises.
 Most tortoises carry some parasites and they can proliferate to large numbers when tortoises are stressed or live in crowded enclosures.
-When tortoises are kept in poorly sanitized environments they keep on reinfecting themselves and each other.
+When tortoises are kept in poorly sanitized environments they'll continue reinfecting themselves and each other.

 In addition to gross examination, two primary methods for performing fecal exams at home are the direct smear and the fecal floatation.
 For more accurate results, it's best to use a combination of both techniques.
 Scroll down for exam info.